-The ACLU of Montana has been advocating and litigating for LGBTQ rights for well over a decade.
+The ACLU of Montana has been advocating and litigating for 2S-LGBTQIA+ (Two-Spirit, lesbian, gay, bisexual, transgender, queer, intersex, asexual) rights for well over a decade.
 This includes litigation on employment, parenting and relationship recognition as well as using our legal resources to affirm the rights of students to form student groups in their schools.
 We've also played a key role in the passage of several nondiscrimination ordinances across the state with our legal and advocacy expertise.
-In our legislative work, the ACLU of Montana advocates for both proactive legislation that would enhance the lives of LGBTQ Montanans as well as against legislation that would effectively harm those same individuals.
+In our legislative work, the ACLU of Montana advocates for both proactive legislation that would enhance the lives of 2S-LGBTQIA+ Montanans as well as against legislation that would effectively harm those same individuals.

 Litigation